Who are Ireland’s 17 billionaires?

 Ireland has the fifth-largest number of billionaires per capita in the world, Oxfam says

-Supermarket magnate Galen Weston and his wife Hilary at the funeral of Pennys/Primark founder Arthur Ryan.
+Supermarket magnate Galen Weston and his wife Hilary at the funeral of Penneys/Primark founder Arthur Ryan

 Ireland has the fifth-largest number of billionaires per capita in the world, according to an Oxfam report published ahead of the World Economic Forum conference in the Swiss resort of Davos this week.